Skip to main content

 },

-When the user sends a message, their auth context travels with it:
+When the user sends a message, their auth context travels with it automatically.
+You don't need to manage this — Diosc handles the forwarding.

 }

-Your existing API validates the token as usual:
+Your existing API validates the token and enforces permissions — no changes needed:

 if (!validateToken(request.headers.authorization)) {